Collared: New laws crack down on fake service dogs

 "It's compounded by the confusing terminology around this," said Amy McCullough, the national director of research and therapy programs at American Humane, an international animal rights nonprofit.
 "People prey upon that with the purpose of gaming the system."

-The new laws largely do not apply to "support" animals, because businesses already have the legal right to turn away almost all of them away.
+The new laws largely do not apply to "support" animals, because businesses already have the legal right to turn away almost all of them.

 But because most business owners won't risk a suit by asking about specifics, legislators and advocates are simply hoping that their laws will discourage support and service animal scammers.